What is engineering PR?

 Outline your objectives and budget

 Before you start drafting content or dreaming up headlines, you need to decide what it is you want your PR campaign to achieve.
-This could be one of numerous things: increasing sales leads, attracting visitors to your website or enhancing your reputation.
+This could be one of numerous things: increasing sales leads, attracting visitors to your website, generating job applications or enhancing your reputation.

-With objective stated clearly upfront, you can use your current performance as a benchmark, and set measurable milestones along the way to track what ‘s working and what isn’t.
+With objective stated clearly upfront, you can use your current performance as a benchmark, and set measurable milestones along the way (e.g. inbound leads generated by month; organic web traffic or online searches for your company name) to track what‘s working and what isn’t.
 This way, if you need to make any changes to the campaign to boost results, you can do so immediately.

 Never start any PR activities without a set budget in place.
 Your budget will guide your entire PR strategy, help you choose your tactics and provide a realistic goal.

 Know your audience